embaldridge/grant-proposals/Postdoc-proposal-statement-support.md

 Research in the group (*Laboratoire d'Écologie Quantitiative & Computationelle*) focuses on the variability of species interactions over time, space, and organisational scales.
 Key ongoing projects include linking the structure of ecological networks to ecosystem properties, understanding the role of local adaptation on the structure of communities in varying environments, and finding environmental drivers of the variation of species interactions.
 An emerging line of research deals with teasing out the effects of species traits, species abundance, local environment, and random chance on variations in the structure of ecological networks.
 Dr. Baldrige's research project will complement this axis of investigation nicely; we have a common focus on the role of body size distribution in community structure and responses.

+The research we do in the lab is embedded in several large scale collaborative efforts, aiming notably to use open ecological data to accelerate synthesis research.
+The Université de Montréal, through its Center for Biodiversity, the Québec Centre for Biodiversity Sciences, and the Compute Canada consortium, has access to high-availability, high-performance computing resources, and free on-demand consulting with programmers, analysts, algorithmicians, and data managers.
+The Department of Biological Sciences has a research group in Quantitative Biology formed by seven professors, including Poisot, whith a focus on the development and implementation of new quantitative tools for ecological sciences.

 ## O'Dwyer

 # Current and pending research support